shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

 Importing OpenZeppelin contract functionality.
 OpenZeppelin contracts help to minimize risks for end-users and give developers confidence by using well-tested libraries of smart contracts.

-**LoanMath** is a library created for our mathematical functions(can be found in the libs directory), it consists of all the financial-related functions being used in our smart contract
+**LoanMath** is a library created for our mathematical functions (it can be found in the `libs` directory), it consists of all the financial-related functions being used in our smart contract.

-**String** is a library for our string functions, it converts any type bytes32 into a string
+**String** is a library for our string functions, it converts any type bytes32 into a string.

 ```solidity